Tell us about your studio setup.

 "Commit or quit".
 And, "We don't fix things, we do them right."

-If there's delay on a guitar part, let's put a delay pedal on it.
+If there's delay on a guitar or keyboard, let's put a delay pedal on it.
 If there needs to be compression on the bass, let's compress the bass.
-I like to track in a way that makes the song sound like a finished product even before mixing.
-Especially when tracking takes.
-It sounds much better when a musician knocks his/her take out as opposed to cutting and pasting over a mediocre take.
+I like to track in a way that sounds like a finished product even before getting to the mix stage.